 You can get your CRB clearance certificate from any of these three companies, and while the fee is similar across all of them there are some subtle differences in the exact procedure.

-Today I’ll be looking at TransUnion as I found through my experience it was the most convenient and cheapest to use thanks to their Nipashe App which does away with the otherwise exorbitant SMS costs one would have to foot by applying through SMS/USSD.
-The application is completely online and you can do it on your own.
+This app does away with the otherwise exorbitant SMS costs one would have to foot by applying through SMS/USSD.
+The application is completely online, and you can do it on your own.

 - KSh.2200 fee to request the clearance certificate (this absurdly high fee is unfortunately constant across all three CRBs)